sereretec/pH_meter_sensor_ESP32_Arduino/README.md

 Feel free to replace the temp value with a real temp probe value.

-Please see the example file for how to get the readings. this library is tested with a ESP32, for the Arduino 8bit Atmel enviroment you need to uncommnet some lines regarding the EEPROM.
+Please see the example file for how to get the readings. this library is tested with an ESP32, for the Arduino 8bit Atmel enviroment you need to uncommnet some lines regarding the EEPROM.